How to Choose the Best Portland Roofing Contractor

 The answer may not be as difficult as you believe.

-Here are a few things to consider when choosing a Portland roofing company:
+Here are a few things to consider when choosing a Portland roofing contractor:

 1. This one may be obvious, but it really is a good place to start.
 Look at the local Yellow Pages or Dex Directory.
 Look up the section called “roofing” for the names of Portland roofers you can call for an estimate.
 The ads in these Yellow Pages are pretty expensive, so if you see a company listed here, it’s a good bet that they are not some ‘fly by night’ roofing contractor.